zetvzb/SABR/README.md

 Most of these are all R baseball projects.

 Completed:
-BB% vs oWAR
+BB% vs oWAR,
-Team Pitching Comparison
+Team Pitching Comparison,
 Quality Starts ending in a loss

 In Progress:
-Projecting 2018 Season
+Projecting 2018 Season using marcel and MLR,
-Analysis of Bullpen Salary and its meaning
+Analysis of Bullpen Salary and its meaning ,
-Tommy John Heat Map
+Tommy John Heat Map,
-Launch Angle Project
+Launch Angle Project,
-Rookie Comparison Tool
+Rookie Comparison Tool,